The Center maintains an ongoing list of law firms with art law practices and groups. Law firms are listed below by geographic regions:

 DTB represents German and international actors of the art market: galleries and auction houses as well as art collectors, artists, and museums.
 Their strength is their long-standing art market expertise.
 Berlin, Germany.

-BonelliErede: A team of experienced professionals in all areas related to art and cultural heritage, BonelliErede’s team regularly advises museums, foundations and cultural institutions; libraries and archives; Italian and international art galleries and auction houses; art dealers and their associations; High-Net-Worth Individuals and private clients, art advisors and qualified art experts, wealth managers and family offices, financial institutions and private banks, trusts and trustees; companies with important corporate collections and public institutions.
+BonelliErede: A team of experienced professionals in all areas related to art and cultural heritage, BonelliErede’s team regularly advises museums, foundations and cultural institutions; Italian and international art galleries and auction houses; art dealers and their associations; High-Net-Worth Individuals and private clients, art advisors and qualified art experts, wealth managers and family offices, financial institutions and private banks, trusts and trustees.
 Milan, Italy.

 Lalive Art & Cultural Property practice represents and advise collectors, galleries, dealers, museums, auction houses and governments.
 They routinely work across borders and are well-versed in multi-jurisdictional matters involving restitution, art sales, due diligence, and copyright issues.
 Geneva, Switzerland.

-Reber advises private collectors, estates, executors, community of heirs, foundations, trusts, art galleries, auctioneers, artists, architects, museums, institutions and investment funds in issues related to copyright, personal and moral rights, national and international tax law and planning, estate law, stolen art, resale rights, sale, purchase, licensing and lending of artworks to institutions and museums including insurance, shipping and other matters and the establishment and administration of art collection foundations and trusts.
+Reber advises private collectors, estates, executors, community of heirs, foundations, trusts, art galleries, auctioneers, artists, architects, museums, institutions and investment funds in issues related to copyright, personal and moral rights, national and international tax law and planning, estate law, stolen art, and more.
 Zurich, Switzerland (“and abroad”).

 Schellenberg Wittmer‘s Art and Entertainment Group is composed of specialists skilled at providing advice and support to art institutions, collectors, artists, galleries, art dealers, auction houses, art fairs, restorers, art shippers, and art insurers in addition to clients engaged in the entertainment business.
 Zurich, Switzerland.